Clang Tutorial: The AST Matcher

 declarations in a given source file.
 Now Let's play with Clang AST matchers and make another tool to

-is passed by value - which usually causes a performance hit.
+detect when a std::vector is passed by value - which usually causes a performance hit.

 The example.cpp: